Tesla cuts 9 percent of workforce in search for profit

 Tesla said it began notifying impacted workers on Tuesday and would continue to do so throughout the week.
 A spokesman said it would reduce overall employment back to around 37,000 - roughly in line with numbers at the end of last year.

 Musk also said that Tesla had decided not to renew a residential sales agreement with Home Depot , and would focus instead on selling its solar products through its own stores and website.
-The company would seek to reemploy Tesla employees at Home Depot stores at its own locations.
+The company will seek to re-employ most Tesla employees at Home Depot stores at its own locations.

 Musk told employees in May that the company was undergoing a "thorough reorganization" as it contends with production problems, senior staff departures and recent crashes involving its electric cars.

-At the start of April, the company's shares had fallen by around 35 percent from a peak hit last September but signs that it is on course to meet an output target of 5,000 Model 3 cars per week have wiped out almost all of this year's losses.
+At the start of April, the company's shares had fallen by around 35 percent from a peak hit last September but signs that it is on course to meet an output target of Model 3 cars have wiped out almost all of this year's losses.

-Shares in the company rose as much as 7 percent on Tuesday, although they fell back to stand just 3 percent higher on the day after Musk's announcement.

-"9 percent job cut is a good number and I don't think there will be more job cuts in the near term," Efraim Levy, analyst at CFRA Research said.

-(This version of the story corrects Musk quote in paragraph 4 to read cuts were "almost entirely made from our salaried population" not "entirely from our salaried population;" the error first appeared in Update 1)
+(This story corrects Musk quote in paragraph 4 to read cuts were "almost entirely made from our salaried population" not "entirely from our salaried population;" the error first appeared in Update 1.)

-(Reporting by Laharee Chatterjee and Vibhuti Sharma in Bengaluru; Editing by Saumyadeb Chakrabarty and Patrick Graham)
+(Reporting by Laharee Chatterjee and Vibhuti Sharma in Bengaluru; Editing by Saumyadeb Chakrabarty, Patrick Graham and Nick Zieminski)